 NOTE: Check all food labels for ingredients derived from animal’s milk such as whey, non-fat milk solids, casein, caseinate.
 Some people may be able to tolerate goat’s milk but often this contains the same allergenic proteins as cow’s milk.

-So how do you eliminate the above items, and not feel deprived?
-Can you still enjoy a delish ice cream type treat at night?
+So how do you eliminate dairy and not feel deprived?
+Can you still enjoy dessert?
 And your morning coffee won’t be the same without cream, right?
 I’m guessing you aren’t willing to consider drinking it black, so you need some help on how to continue to love your coffee so you don’t risk fighting with your spouse, coworkers (or worse yet, your boss!)
-Not to fear, I’ve switched my daily coffee and cream for a coffee with almond milk cream, and I know many who have switched to Soy Milk Creamer, though I can’t eat soy due to my thyroid issues.
-So what to do about the post dinner cravings?
+I’ve switched my daily coffee and cream for a coffee with almond, rice, coconut or hemp milk.
+And those post dinner cravings?
 I reach for some dark chocolate, dairy free almond or coconut milk ice cream, or sherbet.